What is travel insurance?

 Is travel insurance mandatory when travelling?

-For countries that do not require a visa to visit, such as countries within the EU, or USA and Canada, travel insurance is not mandatory and you can choose to travel without it.
-However, for some countries or destinations that require a visa to visit, a valid travel insurance policy is often a prerequisite when applying for a visa.
+For some countries or destinations that require a visa to visit, a valid travel insurance policy is often a prerequisite when applying for a visa.
 Also, some tour operators will require customers to hold a valid travel insurance policy as part of their booking terms and conditions, such as for trekking or mountaineering tours.
 If in doubt, it’s best to always check with the relevant embassy or tour operator.